cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - printTable function replaced with bash printf due to compatibility issues
 - Improved workflow in pool registration/modification for relays and multi-owner.
 - Standardized names for wallet and pool files/folders moved to env file from cntools.config
+- Compatibility with 1.24.2 node (accomodate ledger schema and CLI changes), use 1.24.2 as baseline
+- Move version check to env

 ##### Fixed
 - Error output for prerequisite checks